iambarge/the-barge-ai/README.md

 # :ship: THE BARGE
-**THE BARGE** is a repository for all the AI related projects I have done for academic, professional, self-learning and hobby purposes.
+**THE BARGE** is a portfolio repository for all the AI related projects I have done for academic, professional, self-learning and hobby purposes.

 As an Automation Engineer and AI enthusiast, during my career I had the opportunity to practice different sub-fields of Artificial Intelligence.
 Therefore, **THE BARGE** is arranged in different *decks*:
 - [**Machine Learning Projects**](#machine-learning-projects)